cerkiner/gamepad-events/README.md

 # gamepad-events

-Provides easy to use events for gamepads
+Provides easy to use javascript events for gamepads.
+Gamepad events can be handled by vanilla javascript or jQuery.

 ## Getting Started

-Browsers' gamepad support is limited at the moment.
+Browsers' gamepad support is limited at the moment; [HTML5 Gamepad API Support](http://caniuse.com/#feat=gamepad)

 ### Installing